VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 This directory contains various visualizations generated for each comparison.

 ##### Volcano
-**[comparison]volcano.png:** A volcano plot displaying the log2 fold change against the negative logarithm (base 10) of the adjusted p-value for each gene in the differential expression results.
-This plot allows for a quick visual assessment of both the magnitude of differential expression and its statistical significance.
-Genes with large log2 fold changes and low adjusted p-values (i.e., in the upper corners of the plot) are considered as the most interesting candidates.
+**[comparison]volcano.png:** A volcano plot displaying the log2 fold change against the negative logarithm (base 10) of the adjusted p-value for each protein in the differential abundance results.
+This plot allows for a quick visual assessment of both the magnitude of differential abundance and its statistical significance.
+Proteins with large log2 fold changes and low adjusted p-values (i.e., in the upper corners of the plot) are considered as the most interesting candidates.
 <img src="https://github.com/user-attachments/assets/d836815e-2ce3-498a-886e-cf8aaa2321e0" alt="volcano.png" width="71%">

 ##### Heatmap
-**[comparison]heatmap.png:** A heatmap visualizing the expression patterns of the top differentially expressed genes (based on adjusted p-value) across samples.
-The expression values are typically represented as Z-scores, which normalize the expression of each gene across samples to have a mean of 0 and a standard deviation of 1.
-This helps to visualize relative expression differences for each gene.
-The heatmap provides a visual overview of how gene expression varies across different experimental conditions.
+**[comparison]heatmap.png:** A heatmap visualizing the intensity patterns of the top differentially expressed proteins (based on adjusted p-value) across samples.
+The intensity values are typically represented as Z-scores, which normalize the intensity of each protein across samples to have a mean of 0 and a standard deviation of 1.
+This helps to visualize relative intensity differences for each protein.
+The heatmap provides a visual overview of how protein intensity varies across different experimental conditions.
 Heatmaps use the Normalized TMM count data.
 <img src="https://github.com/user-attachments/assets/ca974706-7d28-4647-95dd-3ecfb59a93db" alt="heatmap.png" width="71%">

 ##### GSEA